cwgaldino/brixs/README.rst

    x = s.x
    y = s.y

-new metadata can be added on the fly,
+also new metadata can be added on the fly,

 .. code-block:: python